imsure/labs/celery/README.md

 ## Use case

 An extension of the above use case where multiple periodic tasks need to be scheduled.
 Each periodic task and its associated async task are routed to a dedicated queue.
+Especially, in async task2, a group of async tasks 3 are executed.

 ## How to run